googlesamples/assistant-sdk-python/README.md

 Hardware setup
 ==============

-- Connect the Microphone and the Speaker to the USB audio adapter.
-- Connect the USB audio adapter to one of the Raspberry Pi USB port.
 - Verify that the Microphone and the Speaker are working:
 ```
 # record a short audio clip
 arecord --format=S16_LE --duration=5 --rate=16k --file-type=raw out.raw